flutter/website/src/docs/development/ui/animations/overview.md

 start three tickers at different times between two ticks, they will all nonetheless be synchronised with the same starting time, and will subsequently tick in lockstep.
-Like people at a bus-stop, all the tickers will wait for a regularly occuring event (the tick) to begin moving (counting time).
+Like people at a bus-stop, all the tickers will wait for a regularly occurring event (the tick) to begin moving (counting time).

 ### Simulations